IrishBruse/CSharp-Utilities/README.md

 Rerun this if you update the sln it will only add the newly added projects.
 If you dont have a sln file you can do `dotnet new sln`.
 You can add them from the command line using `dotnet sln add path/to/*.csproj`.
+It wont replace any custom tasks or launch configs you have.

+We now have config option to config the auto generated config files
+- `Launch Config: Console`
+- `Launch Config: Internal Console Options`
+- `Task Config: Problem Matcher`

 ## Add csproj to solution
 Right click on `.csproj` to add it to the solution.